Tron (TRX) Taxes in the US 2026 – Staking, USDT & Reporting

 Freezing TRX for Energy and Bandwidth

-- Freezing TRX: Generally not a taxable event – you retain ownership, just lock it
+- Freezing TRX: Generally not a taxable event — you still own it, it's just locked

 - Receiving votes (TRON Power): Not taxable on its own